 Your forms can be posted or delivered to the relevant Registration office.
 If you are having a civil wedding, you should make advance arrangements with the Registrar.
 This is particularly important during busy times of the year.

 If your wedding is in an Approved Venue, eg Hotel, then the Approval Holder and yourselves need to complete form AP1(a).
 This proves that the Approved Venue permits the ceremony in their premises.

 Returning your forms

 Marriage notice forms do not have to be returned in person.
-However, at least one of you must visit the Registration office before your ceremony to collect your marriage schedule, if you are having a religious marriage or, in the case of a civil marriage, to finalise arrangements with the Registration staff.
+However, the couple must visit the Registration office before your ceremony to collect your marriage schedule, if you are having a religious marriage or, in the case of a civil marriage, to finalise arrangements with the Registration staff.